Walking for self-care

 One of the simplest methods to improve mental and physical health is walking.
 We discuss the benefits of walking plus share a guide on how to walk for self care.

 One of the defining characteristics of a minimalist is someone who is keen on finding the simplest path to reaching a particular goal.
-When it comes to self-care there is probably no easier habit to adopt than walking.
+When it comes to self-care there is probably no easier habit to adopt than the form of exercise that is walking.

 You have to do it anyway to get from A to B so why not approach it more mindfully in order to reap greater benefits?
 In this guide we break down the benefits of walking and how to walk for weight loss and general self-care.